 The holiday season is a wonderful time for us to reflect, be grateful and give thanks.
-This gives us an opportunity to see what we’ve accomplished and where we need to work harder.
+This gives us an opportunity to see what we have accomplished and where we need to work harder.
 Ayla’s Acres No-Kill Animal Rescue faced new challenges this past year.
-Here are two stories that highlight 2021.
-We’ve had some beautiful experiences.
+Here are some highlights and outcomes from Ayla’s Acres 2022 accomplishments.

 On behalf of the Board of Directors, staff, and volunteers of Ayla’s Acres, we wish you and your loved ones a joyous Christmas, a Happy Hanukkah, a Happy Kwanzaa and a very Happy New Year.
 Again, thank you for all you do to make our work possible.

 To send a check, our mailing address is